EOSC-synergy/o3webapp/README.md

 ## License
-This project is liscensed under the [GNU License](https://git.scc.kit.edu/synergy.o3as/o3webapp/-/blob/develop/LICENSE).
+This project is licensed under the [GNU License](https://git.scc.kit.edu/synergy.o3as/o3webapp/-/blob/develop/LICENSE).

 <p align="right">(<a href="#top">back to top</a>)</p>